zaneahmed1/8-0-react-routing-lab/README.md

 - The `Nav` contains three links.
 Update the links so that they work with React router.
 - The `PetsList` contains two links: "See All Cats" and "See All Dogs".
 Clicking either link should send the person to the appropriate route and change the displayed list.

+By doing the above, all of the tests should pass as opposed to just a few.

 ### Data for this lab